 It is our mission to foster individual, group, community and cultural vision and expression through art, outreach, and education.

-We are based on the Flathead Nation in western Montana, and we carry out projects in rural Tribal communities.
+We are a 501(c)(3) non-profit organization based on the Flathead Nation in western Montana, and we carry out projects in rural Tribal communities.
 Our arts education work is led by working artists and authors who are committed teachers and recognized for their work nationally and internationally.
 We amplify our work through partnerships with community leaders and teachers.
 We expect a serious commitment from the students and young people we serve.
 We provide them the tools to become expressive art makers, moving storytellers and engaged citizens.
 In addition to our daily work in local schools and communities, we collaborate with organizations beyond the beautiful Flathead Valley so the young people we serve can experience other peoples, landscapes and cultures and share their work with wider audiences.
 In everything we do, we are committed to reach out to and to have a positive impact on each young person we serve.

 We serve all of the communities of the Flathead Nation, north from Dayton and Elmo, west to Hot Springs and south to Dixon and Arlee and in Lake and Sanders Counties in the State of Montana.